datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 There are two chapters of Dogen's Shobogenzo, commenting on this case.
 One is titled "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\], the other "On the Absolute Certainty of Cause and Effect" (_Jinshin Inga_) \[[pdf](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/088jinshiInga.pdf)\].

 There is also a book covering this koan: Steven Heine, "Shifting Shape, Shaping Text: Philosophy and Folklore in the Fox Koan", University of Hawai’i Press, 1999 [link](http://www.jstor.org/stable/j.ctt6wqz3j).

+Some translations also add the translator's commentary, in particular:
+- Gudo Nishijima, Master Dogen's Shinji Shobogenzo, Book II case 2, 2003
+- Robert Aitken, The Gateless Barrier, 1990
+- Koun Yamada Roshi, The Gateless Gate, 1979

 # Commentary [work in progress]